 This policy identifies the interconnectedness of the characteristics of quality Catholic learning and teaching.
-It is intended to value, respect and promote the self-esteem and dignity of each student.
+It is intended to value, respect and promote the self-esteem and dignity of each student, regardless of their cultural or linguistic background.
 The school will actively promote anti-bullying messages, alerting students and staff of the need to be vigilant.

-It is essential that we create and maintain a respectful, safe and supportive learning environment that promotes student wellbeing, personal growth and positive self-esteem amongst our diverse range of learners (eXcel: Wellbeing for learning in Catholic school communities).
+It is essential that we create and maintain a respectful, safe and supportive learning environment that promotes student wellbeing, personal growth and positive self-esteem amongst our diverse range of learners (excel: Wellbeing for learning in Catholic school communities).